Header

 Selection Criteria: What Is Included?

 There are different selection criteria for prose fiction and drama on the one hand, and for poetry on the other.
 Accordingly, these are outlined separately here.
-However, there is one general principle shared across these categories, namely that self-published works are not included on the Zurich in Anglophone Literatures platform.
+However, there is one general principle shared across these categories, namely that self-published works are not usually included on the Zurich in Anglophone Literatures platform.

 Prose Fiction and Drama

-In the case of prose fiction and drama, only those texts are included that
+In the case of prose fiction and drama, only those texts are included that meet at least one of the following three criteria:

-• contain a description of Zurich that is particularly evocative and/or interesting.
+2. The text contains a description of Zurich that is particularly evocative and/or interesting.

 • "'[W]e have seen places [...] that I should put a long way before Rome. [...]
 There's Zürich,' she observed; 'I think Zürich is lovely; and we hadn't heard half so much about it."
 (Henry James.
 Daisy Miller.
 1878.
 Eds.
 Geoffrey Moore and Patricia Crick.
 Penguin Classics.
 London: Penguin, 1986.
 83.)

-Similarly, passing references to Zurich as a place with little or no 'narrative weight' (like the following from two novels by very famous authors) are not usually included:
+Similarly, passing references to Zurich as a place with little or no 'narrative weight' (like the following from novels by two – very famous – authors) are not usually included:

 • "They came to Zürich, then, before very long, ran under the mountains, that were deep in snow."
 [The characters immediately move on to Innsbruck, and they never return to Zurich.]
 (D. H. Lawrence.
 Women in Love.
 1920.
 London: Martin Secker, 1921.
 418.)